tbalza/tbalza-blog-hugo/content/posts/serverless_api/serverless_api.md

 Here you'll see that our POST payload, sent to the API Invoke URL, interacts with Lambda, which in turn modifies our DynamoDB table.

-### Clean up
+## Clean up
 ![destroy](/posts/serverless_api/destroy.png)

 Run this command to delete all our previously created resources and configurations.

-### Take Aways
+## Key Takeaways

 We've created an API that is publicly accessible via our Invoke URL, which allows us to interact with the DynamoDB table directly via a Lambda function.

-In future articles we'll delve deeper into GitOps, and CI/CD pipelines building on this knowledge, and implement authentication, DNS and certificate configurations.
+In future articles, we'll delve deeper into GitOps, and CI/CD pipelines building on this knowledge, and implement authentication, DNS and certificate configurations.